KernFerm/GameplayGuardian/README.md

 1. **Join Our Discord:** Visit our Discord server and head to the **#gameplayguardian-twitchchatbot** channel.
 2. **Request Access:** Ping `@Bubbles` in the channel to request the bot be added to your stream.
 3. **Setup Assistance:** Our team will assist you with the setup and ensure everything is tailored to enhance your streaming experience.
 4. **Make the Bot a Moderator:** To enable GameplayGuardian to send messages in your Twitch channel chat, use the command `/mod GameplayGuardian`.
-This step is crucial as it allows the bot to operate effectively without moderation permissions for actions like bans or timeouts.
+Note that while this bot does not perform moderation actions such as bans or timeouts, moderator status is required to allow it to post messages effectively.

 ## 🤝 Contributing